Fiction is just awesome sometimes.

 - Honor Before Reason: The things Hank does borders on ridiculous.
 He takes Vriska's smaller boat over Mindfang's giant ship simply because he doesn't like the design of the latter, and he would rather go naked than take any of the pirate outfits on board the former.

-- Laser-Guided Amnesia: Part of the main plot is the aftermath after Dave drank something that will wipe out the next 72 hours of what he will do.
+- Laser-Guided Amnesia: Part of the main plot is the aftermath after Dave drank something that will wipe out the next 72 hours of what he will do, in addition to a huge chuck of what happened before he drank it.
 He spends the story figuring out just what happened, why he would drink such a thing, and how the thing works.